Living with HIV

 If you use drugs or alcohol:

-• Do not have sex if you are high.
+• Do not have sex if you are high or drunk.

 • Use a condom correctly every time you have sex.
 Read this fact sheet from the Centers for Disease Control and Prevention (CDC) on how to use condoms correctly.